sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 2. Setup a cluster on Ceres (Dask Distributed)
 3. Setup a pipeline to merge/shuffle/split the data, optimize the hyperparameters, and train an XGBoost model (Scikit Learn, XGBoost, Dask).
 4. Quantify the accuracy and visualize the results (Scikit Learn, hvPlot).

-The data is stored in a [zarr](https://zarr.readthedocs.io/en/stable/) file format.
-The analysis is conducted in Python with the following packages:

-   * Dask - Distributed Computing
-   * Xarray - Multidimensional data arrays
-   * Sci-Kit Learn - Machine Learning
-   * XGBoost - Xtreme Gradient Boosting
-   * hvPlot - Interactive visualization library.

 A Jupyter notebook of the anlaysis on the github page (link: [Machine Learning Example]()).
 In addition a link to the static (non-interactive) version of the notebook.